mlgenx/mlgenx.github.io/index.md

 </ul>

 <p><b>Tiny Papers Track</b>:</p>
+<p>This year, ICLR is discontinuing the separate “Tiny Papers” track, and is instead requiring each workshop to accept short (3-4 pages in ICLR format) paper submissions, with an eye towards inclusion; see ​​https://iclr.cc/Conferences/2025/CallForTinyPapers for more details.
+Authors of these papers will be earmarked for potential funding from ICLR, but need to submit a separate application for Financial Assistance that evaluates their eligibility.
+This application for Financial Assistance to attend ICLR 2025 will become available on https://iclr.cc/Conferences/2025/ at the beginning of February and close on March 2nd.</p>

 <p>
 Both contributions introducing new ML methods to existing problems and those that highlighting and explaining open problems are welcome.